Occupational Therapy Assistant

 4 Credit hours

 Focuses on cognitive/perceptual, neurological, rehabilitative and related frames of reference as applicable to the adult and elderly population, while also incorporating previously learned knowledge and intervention techniques to provide for the total needs of the patient.
 Standardized assessments and practical applications for the intervention of cognitive/perceptual and neurological dysfunctions are introduced and emphasized.
-Focus on traditional, as well as, modern theories related to motor control and learning for neurological dysfunction and application of the rehabilitative approach specific to this population will allow students to develop skills for treatment intervention.
+Focus on traditional and modern theories related to motor control and learning for neurological dysfunction and application of the rehabilitative approach specific to this population will allow students to develop skills for treatment intervention.
 Specialty areas related to these theories including driver re-education, and treatment interventions for other conditions common to the adult and elderly population will be studied.
 Examined will be normal development, health and wellness, sexuality and continence in the aging population, as well as, ethical concerns and working with families and caregivers of elders.
 Regulation of public policy and reimbursement issues will be studied at more in-depth levels.
 Students are expected to build upon previously learned theories and knowledge regarding documentation.
-The ability to critically analyze activity relative to areas of occupation, performance skills, performance patterns, activity demands, contexts and client factors and the interaction/significance of these areas, as well as therapeutic use of self, professional behaviors, activity analysis, grading and adapting activity and occupation, and the use of evidence for treatment planning is expected to be at a proficient level.
-Level 1 fieldwork continues with exposure to settings and neurological focus.
+Therapeutic use of self, activity analysis, use of evidence for treatment to be at a proficient level.
+Level I Fieldwork continues with neurological focus.
 "C" grade policy applies.

 Prerequisites: OTA 1140, OTA 1060